 - It’s free and open-source!

-This is what errors looks like when you have a project configured with Vale and with the Vale Visual Studio Code extension installed:
+This is what errors look like when you have a project configured with Vale and with the Vale Visual Studio Code extension installed:

 How We Added Vale to Our Writing Process